TheDoomfire/job-searching/readme.md

 ## TODO

-1. Downloads the file.
-On the last months workday or where filesize is bigger.
 1. Read the json and take all needed info.
 1. Take the URL and html_request and webscrape for referens and link
 1. Save all this info to a csv file.